Is your email inbox overloaded – or do you spend too much time on your emails? READ my 6Ps for making your emailing day a lot lot easier.

 Finally, people forget that in the business world readers don’t have to read anything.
 There’s a lot of competition on the web, for one thing: we’re in ‘the attention age’.
 People don’t realise that, if you want someone to read your text, you have got to keep the reader interested.
 But achieving that in writing is hard.
 Plus, there’s a lot of bad writing around, and I’m afraid we all absorb bad practices.

-I wrote elsewhere about the challenges of writing emails.
-Leading on from that, here are my tips for getting your email RIGHT- avoiding mistakes, keeping the right side of colleagues, and getting your email acted upon.
+I wrote elsewhere about the challenges of writing emails … Leading on from that, here are my emailing tips for getting your email RIGHT- avoiding mistakes, keeping the right side of colleagues, and getting your email acted upon fast.

-It all comes down to these five P’s.
+It all comes down to these email tips, or what I call ‘The 5 P’s’.

-Before you start writing, think what you want to achieve from the email.
+Before you start writing your email, think what you want to achieve from the email.
 Think about the outcome, rather than just what you want to communicate, as the former may well require a more subtle or fuller approach than the latter.
+My first email tip.

-So, now you can start writing.
+So, now you can start writing the email.
 In my opinion, a three-part structure to emails is the most efficient format for enabling people to quickly digest what it is you are emailing about – and to help them act upon whatever it is that you want them to do.
 After all, if your email looks unappealing, and reads badly, they will ignore it for later on.

 First, tell them the Context of your email (eg I am following up our phone call of yesterday).
 Then give all the detailed Information that you need to convey, which may well be 1-3 paragraphs or bullet points.
 And finally, at the end, which they are likely to scroll down to when they open your email, spell out what Action you want them to do, and by when (eg Can you get back to me this week?)